superhussain/valentines-day/README.md

 First we need to have the right crap installed.
 Can't go starting a fire without any matches now can we?
 Here's what you need:

 - a text editor (No, notepad.exe won't suffice.)
-- a browser
+- a browser (Chrome is superior!)
-- npm
+- npm (Node.js package manager, comes with node.js)
-- gulp
+- gulp (My build system of choice.)
+- LiveReload browser extension

 ## Getting started